Stabilizing randomized GMRES through flexible GMRES: FGMRES and FFOM

 that is, the residual $r_j$ for the problem $Ax=b$ is precisely equal to the residual~$\widehat r_j$ of the iterative solver.
 If the iterative solver is GMRES, then~$r_j$ will be minimized locally (that is, within each restart cycle).
 FGMRES, on the other hand, performs a residual minimization step over all previously computed vectors in~$Z_m$.

 We highlight that the above does \emph{not} imply that FGMRES with $k$~iterations of GMRES as the inner solver necessarily achieves a smaller residual norm than GMRES($k$) at each cycle.
-It is possible to construct examples where restarted GMRES converges faster than FGMRES.
+It is possible to construct examples where standalone GMRES($k$) converges faster than FGMRES with GMRES($k$) as the preconditioner.